mariuszbrozda/vegan_dot_recipes/README.md

 TECHNOLOGIES USED

 Python - To create backend and add functionalities to project.
+LINK https://www.python.org/

 HTML - To create basic structure of the project LINK ( https://www.w3schools.com/html/ )